MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-relationship-analytics.md

 # Configure relationship analytics and health

-Configure relationship analytics to specify whether you want to use Exchange data for comprehensive insights or use insights generated from Dynamics 365 data.
+Configure relationship analytics to specify whether you want to use Exchange data for enhanced insights.
 You can also configure parameters that would determine the customer relationship health.
+These configurations are only supported for Sales Premium customers.

+> [!NOTE]
+> No specific configuration is required for basic relationship intelligence; it's enabled by default.
+For more information, see [Basic relationship insights](relationship-analytics-overview.md#basic-relationship-insights).

 ## License and role requirements
 | Requirement type | You must have |